Non-Dual &

 • Learning to be present with discomfort without immediately trying to escape it

-The goal isn't to become a "good meditator"—it's to develop a different relationship with your inner life, one that's kinder and less reactive.
+The goal isn't to become a "good meditator" or to achieve some special state—it's to recognize what's already here, to develop a different relationship with your inner life, one that's kinder, less reactive, and more spacious.

-For those interested in deepening your practice beyond these offerings, I've compiled a list of my favorite meditation centers on my resources page.
+For those interested in deepening your practice, but not quite ready for therapy, I've compiled a list of my favorite meditation centers on my resources page.
 Many offer both in-person and remote group classes and retreats.

-Remember: mindfulness isn't about having a quiet mind or feeling peaceful all the time.
-It's about developing the capacity to be present with whatever is happening—including the messy, uncomfortable, very human parts of life.
+Remember: this work isn't about having a quiet mind or feeling peaceful all the time.
+It's about developing the capacity to be present with whatever is happening—including the messy, uncomfortable, very human parts of life—while investigating the deeper nature of who you are.

 • Feel overwhelmed by your emotions or thoughts